ACM Awards 2022: Best and worst moments, complete list of winners

 Kelly Clarkson’s cover

-Clarkson’s attempt at a country music career didn’t really work, but the pop superstar-turned daytime talk show host showed that she can continue to crush any vocal from any genre.
-Her soaring rendition of “I Will Always Love You” at the end of the telecast was a tad random, but brought down the house and led to an onstage hug from Parton, the original songwriter.
+Clarkson’s attempt at a country music career didn’t really work, but the pop superstar turned daytime talk show host proved that she can continue to crush any vocal from any genre.
+Her soaring rendition of “I Will Always Love You” at the end of the telecast was a tad random but brought down the house and led to an onstage hug from Parton, the original songwriter.
 “I was backstage trying not to cry my false eyelashes off!”
 Parton exclaimed.

 Jimmie Allen and Gabby Barrett’s performance

-Hosting is often a thankless job, and Allen and Barrett gamely hung in there, though they clearly knew their roles were to serve as Parton’s sidekicks.
-(Which yes, probably legally required Allen to make a joke about how Parton has the endurance of the Energizer Bunny, she looks more like a Playboy Bunny.
+Hosting is often a thankless job, and Allen and Barrett gamely hung in there, though they clearly knew that their roles were to serve as Parton’s sidekicks.
+(Which yes, probably legally required Allen to make a joke about how, although Parton has the endurance of the Energizer Bunny, she looks more like a Playboy Bunny.
 Never gets old!)
-But the two up-and-coming co-hosts had just the right amount of energy as they jump-started the ceremony with Elvis’s “Viva Las Vegas," followed by Faith Hill’s “Let’s Go To Vegas.”
+But the two up-and-coming co-hosts had just the right amount of energy as they jump-started the ceremony with Elvis’s “Viva Las Vegas,” followed by Faith Hill’s “Let’s Go To Vegas.”

 Brothers Osborne’s pointed speech

 Acceptance speeches can be extremely boring, but the Brothers Osborne know what the people want.
-“About a week ago, they pulled our single from country radio, so I needed a little wind put in our sails," T.J.
+“About a week ago, they pulled our single from country radio, so I needed a little wind put in our sails,” T.J.
 Osborne said when the Maryland siblings won duo of the year.
 Although his record label probably would have preferred if he hadn’t publicly aired behind-the-scenes issues, that’s the kind of candor that fans love.
-The duo capped off the night with an electric performance of their song “Skeletons,” followed by a collaboration with fellow Maryland native Brittney Spencer on Nancy Sinatra’s “These Boots Were Made For Walkin.'”
+The duo capped off the night with an electric performance of their song “Skeletons,” followed by a collaboration with fellow Maryland native Brittney Spencer on Nancy Sinatra’s “These Boots Were Made For Walkin.’ ”

 Thomas Rhett’s performance

-Rhett, long an industry favorite, continues to grow stronger as a live performer; he threw himself into his latest single “Slow Down Summer,” starting at the piano.
+Rhett, long an industry favorite, continues to grow stronger as a live performer; he threw himself into his latest single, “Slow Down Summer,” starting at the piano.
 He also added a burst of enthusiasm with an appearance during new artist Breland’s “Praise the Lord,” easily one of the catchiest songs of the night.

 Lainey Wilson’s big night